The Stihl BG 50 is a gas-powered handheld leaf blower delivering 412 CFM at 159 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 Price comparison

-As you can see from this interactive chart, when compared to other gas handheld blowers, the Stihl BG 50 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other gas handheld blowers, the Stihl BG 50 is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.